Installing MySQL Installer adds a link to the Start menu under thegroup. Click , , to reload the MySQL Installer GUI.

 You can update the MySQL product catalog at any time by clicking Catalog on the Installer dashboard.

-You can configure MySQL Installer to automatically update the MySQL product catalog once per day.
-To enable this feature and set the update time, click the wrench icon on the Installer dashboard.
+MySQL Installer can automatically update the MySQL product catalog.
+By default, this feature is enabled to execute each day at 12:00 AM.
+To configure this feature, click the wrench icon on the Installer dashboard.

 The next window configures the Automatic Catalog Update.
 Enable or disable this feature, and also set the hour.